ajkroeg/CollateralDamage/README.md

 `DestructionThreshold` - int.
 As described above, threshold of buildings destroyed after which bonuses/fees will be assessed.

 `DestructionCap` - int.
-As descripbed above, should be set to some value > DestructionThreshold to define an upper limit for penalties/bonuses.
+As described above, should be set to some value > DestructionThreshold to define an upper limit for penalties/bonuses.
 0 = no cap.

 `CBillResultOverride` - float. if != 0, will override the per-building bonus/fee calculations with this value. if 0, fee/bonus will follow same formula as random objective: `(SizeFactor + FlatRate + ContractPayFactor) x # destroyed > threshold` for fees and `(FlatRate + ContractPayFactor) x # destroyed > threshold` for WarCrimes.